CodeGRAG: Bridging the Gap between Natural Language and Programming Language via Graphical Retrieval Augmented Generation: Methodology

-In this section, we discuss how to extract informative views for code blocks and how to summarize the retrieved knowledge.
-An illustration is given in Figure~\ref{fig:graph}.
-To capture both the semantic and the logical information, we propose to combine the data flow graph \citep{aho2006compilers} and the control flow graph \citep{allen1970control} with the read-write signals \citep{long2022multi} to represent the code blocks, both of them are constructed on the base of the abstract syntax tree.
+To capture both the semantic and the logical information, we represent code blocks by combining the data flow graph \citep{aho2006compilers} and the control flow graph \citep{allen1970control} with the read-write signals \citep{long2022multi}, both of them are constructed on the basis of the abstract syntax tree.

-\minisection{Abstract Syntax Tree (AST)} An abstract syntax tree (AST) is a tree data structure that represents the abstract syntactic structure of source code.
+\minisection{\textbf{Abstract Syntax Tree (AST)}} An abstract syntax tree (AST) is a tree data structure that represents the abstract syntactic structure of source code.
 An AST is constructed by a parser, which reads the source code and creates a tree of nodes.
 Each node in the tree represents a syntactic construct in the source code, such as a statement, an expression, or a declaration.
-ASTs are used in a variety of compiler construction and program analysis tasks, including: parsing, type checking, optimization, and program analysis.
 ASTs have good compactness and can represent the structure of the source code in a clear and concise way.

-\minisection{Data Flow Graph (DFG)} The data flow graph (DFG) is a graphical representation of the flow of data dependencies within a program.
+\minisection{\textbf{Data Flow Graph (DFG)}} The data flow graph (DFG) is a graphical representation of the flow of data dependencies within a program.
 It is a directed graph that models how data is transformed and propagated through different parts of a program.
 In DFG, nodes are operands and edges indicate data flows.
 Two types of edges are considered: 1) operation edges that connect the nodes to be operated and the nodes that receive the operation results; 2) function edges that indicate data flows for function calls and returns.
 These edges connect nodes, including non-temporary operands and temporary operands, which refer to variables and constants that explicitly exist in the source code, and variables existing only in execution, respectively.

-\minisection{Control Flow Graph (CFG)} The control flow graph (CFG) is a graphical representation of the flow of control or the sequence of execution within a program.
+\minisection{\textbf{Control Flow Graph (CFG)}} The control flow graph (CFG) is a graphical representation of the flow of control or the sequence of execution within a program.
 It is a directed graph that models the control relationships between different parts of a program.
 Based on compiler principles, we slightly adjust the design of CFG to better capture the key information of the program.
 Nodes in CFG are operations in the source code, including standard operations, function calls and returns.
 Edges indicate the execution order of operations.